Dipeshtwis/curriculum-html-css/portfolio/m9_validate_form.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

-- When the form validation is not OK, you can provide to the user the version of their text in lower case so they can use it directly in the input field
+- When the form validation is not OK, you can provide the user with their text converted to lower case so they can use it directly in the input field.